slatedocs/slate/source/includes/_webhooks.md

 }
 ```

-Someone flags a problem for admin attention
+Someone flags a problem for admin attention.
+For example, a local chapter organiser flags a forum message.

 ## local_chapter.last_organiser.deleted

 > Here's what the payload looks like:

 ```json